Qds11/Modified-Pygame-Shmup-Part-10-Explosions/README.md

 # Modified-Pygame-Shmup-Part-10-Explosions
 This Shmup (Shoot 'em up) game is a simple space-themed shooter developed using Pygame, a popular Python library for game development.
-The original code and tutorial for this game were provided by the "KidsCanCode" Pygame video series, specifically in part 10.
+The original code and tutorial for this game were provided by the "KidsCanCode" Pygame series, specifically in part 10.
 Link: https://kidscancode.org/blog/2016/09/pygame_shmup_part_10/

 ## How to Play
-Controls:
+### Controls:

 Use the left and right arrow keys to move the player spaceship horizontally.
 Press the space bar to shoot bullets and destroy incoming obstacles.